Incontinence can suddenly become an issue. It doesn’t always develop over time, it doesn’t always give a warning.

 Regardless of which bed pad model you decide to go with, keep in mind that most pads have a surface made of polyester fabric – which tends to hold on to heat.

-Cotton sheets breath, while polyester does not.
+Cotton sheets breathe, while polyester does not.
 Placing polyester on top of polyester can trap a lot of unwanted heat.